Eight Forest Lane

 Place the potatoes on a baking tray or two depending on the size.
 You want to make sure each potato has enough room on the pan after being smashed as overcrowding will make the crispy edges difficult to achieve.

-Using a potato masher, gently press down and squash each potato so that it’s more of a flat disk.
+Using a glass or a potato masher, gently press down and squash each potato so that it’s more of a flat disk.
 It does not have to be perfect by any means and any imperfections actually make the end result better.

 Drizzle the tops of each potato with the malt vinegar so that it soaks into the potato, then with the olive oil.
 Finish with a light sprinkling of garlic powder.
 Move the potatoes around on the pan gently to make sure they’re coated with the oil.